cesumilo/emergent6.3.2/README.md

 ```
 ./install_emergent_6.3.2_deps.sh
 ```
-Several package will be launched and asking you to install it.
+Several packages will be launched and asking you to install it.
 Follow their instructions.
 Since you finished all the installations, install emergent.

 ## 2. Install emergent
 Run the following command line and follow the instructions to install emergent 6.3.2.